Venezuela's Chavez reappears in public, back to Cuba

 "With faith in God, in Christ the Redeemer and with the immense love of the Venezuelan people ... we will get through.
 We will live, we will conquer," added Chavez, his voice choking and fighting back tears as he finished his address.

-Using decree powers granted by Venezuela's National Assembly, where the government has a majority, Chavez signed the biggest labor law reform since he took power in 1999.
+Using decree powers granted by Venezuela's National Assembly, where the government has a majority, Chavez signed the biggest labour law reform since he took power in 1999.

 Changes include an extension of maternity leave to six months, a four-hour reduction in the work week to 40 hours, and more severance benefits.